ajithshah/naresh_shopping/README.md

 # E-commerce Web Application
----
-This is my first Node.js application which is a simple e-commerce website where a seller can display their products and manage customers orders.
+Node.js application which is a simple e-commerce website where a seller can display their products and manage customers orders.

 ## Technologies used
----
 Since this application was my first attempt at _backend development_, the _frontend_ was kept simple and basic.
-- #### Technologies:
+#### Technologies:
    - HTML
    - Bootstrap
    - Node.js